souravkumarsahu03/Telengana-Weather-Analysis/README.md

 # How To Run the project
 1).
-Download the dataset (My dataset is organisational based so refer datsets from websites like kaggle and data.com) 2).
-Keep your dataset in the current working directory based on your power bi folder.
+Download the dataset (My dataset is organisational based so refer datsets from websites like kaggle and data.com) <br>
+2).
+Keep your dataset in the current working directory based on your power bi folder. <br>
 3).
 Download the pbix file and drap and drop the column to work with the reports.